MugoDom/portfolio-landing-page/README.md

 ## Description
 This is a portfolio blog I created as a part of my weekly indepedent project at Moringa School.

-## Technologies used.
+## Technologies Used.
-Html and css technologies is used to develop the portfolio site.
+* Html for page content
+* CSS to style the page
-Git is used on the other side as the version control for tracking changes on the local and remote repository.
+* GIT is used as the version control for tracking changes on the local and remote repository.

 ## Procedure for development And deployment to git pages.
 Html file first created to give the site a structure then styles added using css as the changes are being tracked continously using git.